nap2000/docs/xls-calculations.rst

 By default calculations are triggered whenever any of the questions that they refer to change.
 They are also re-calculated when the survey is saved.
 You can use the once() function to change this behaviour and only calculate the value a single time.
-Also you can use the default() function wrapped around the calculation to prevent it from being re-calculated on save of the survey.
+Also you can use the default() function wrapped around the calculation to prevent it from being re-calculated on save of the survey. (details :ref:`here<expression-reference-other>`)

 You can also specify a specific question that will trigger the calculation when it changes.
 This way you can update the value of a calculation by answering a question that does not appear in the actual calculation.